uptonking/note4yaoo/pm-office-notion-community.md

   - A database can encode a tree just fine, but that doesn’t mean it’s the best tool to do so.
   - There are other properties to a document store I don’t care for, and I don’t like them in general (like the implicit schema, and total lack of data consistency validation by the data store, and the fact that you often don’t truly have a tree), but representing a tree is what’s been described, and it’s exactly what they’re specialized for.

-- We don't use JOIN for the content tree; I don't think I've seen one in any of our queries.
+- jitl: We don't use JOIN for the content tree; I don't think I've seen one in any of our queries.
   - We don't use an ORM.
 Notion's codebase on the back-end is much more functional than object-oriented, in the sense that we have many more code that looks like `transformTheData(theData, theChangeToMake): ResultingData` than we have classes or methods.
   - We do lean very heavily on the TypeScript type system and try to make invalid states unrepresentable.

-- 🤔 Am I the only one who thinks the data model is very complex?
+- 🆚️ Am I the only one who thinks the data model is very complex?
 How does it compare to a document based data model?
 What are the pros and cons of each?
 - The **major issue with the document model is storage**.
-How big can a document grow?
+  - How big can a document grow?
 How do you persist it, and make small changes inside it?
 How do you handle "hot" documents that are very popular?
-Moving data between documents or having part of a document reference part of another document are complex.
+  - Moving data between documents or having part of a document reference part of another document are complex.
 Complexity comes from building derived data that looks at slices of a document.
   - With a block-oriented model, your records are much more manageably sized.
 It's easier to reference or move data between documents, but in turn, you need to do these kinds of recursive shenanigans because your individual records are smaller in scope.
 Complexity comes from derived data that composes blocks together into a document.

-- Is there a reason why you did not use rdf for representation and some rdf aware encoding like jsonld for serialization?
+- 🆚️ Is there a reason why you did not use rdf for representation and some rdf aware encoding like jsonld for serialization?
 Would be significantly easier for others to work with, could easily query it with SPARQL.
-  - An **early version of Notion (before my time) used Neo4j, but it turned out to be very slow** for the kinds of data access Notion does.
+  - jitl: An **early version of Notion (before my time) used Neo4j, but it turned out to be very slow** for the kinds of data access Notion does.
 - You don't have to use neo4j or any graph database to use RDF.
 It is just your current model seems very graph based and actually not that difficult to map to RDF, it would likely be possible to do with a jsonld context, and if you provided such a context then it would make your data a lot easier for others to consume.

 - I have a requirement to allow users to create adhoc tables within a web application.
 I was wohoe beat to represent this on database.
 Any thoughts?